PLATFORM SERVICE LEVEL AGREEMENT

 We will make reasonable efforts to communicate known third-party outages to affected customers and will work with providers to expedite resolution.
 However, we cannot guarantee resolution timelines for issues caused by third-party providers.

-14. SLA Modifications
+12. SLA Modifications

-We may modify this SLA at any time with at least 30 days advance written notice to affected customers.
+We may modify this Platform SLA at any time with at least 30 days advance written notice to affected customers.
 Modifications will not apply retroactively to service credits already earned.
 Material reductions in service commitments will be communicated clearly, and you may terminate affected services without early termination penalty if you do not agree to the modified terms.

-15. Contact Information
+13. Contact Information

 For SLA-related inquiries, service credit claims, or escalations:

-McCrossen Marketing & Consulting
+McCrossen Marketing

 Support Portal: https://mccrossenmarketing.com/portal